johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 ![Prophetic Role][pr]

-[pr]:	propheticpriestlymediatoryrole.png
+[pr]:	propheticpriestlymediatoryrole.png  width=275px

 The idea of a central heart, interacting with and influencing each of the other ministry structures provides a profound metaphor for the prophetic ministry.
 It confirms that the prophetic role is vital, influential and central—even though it functions in a relatively hidden, non-structural manner.

 Interestingly, Paul describes the foundational significance of the prophet as second only to that of the apostle.[^cf37] My observation is that the prophetic role is easily misunderstood, reacted to, dismissed and under-appreciated, perhaps partly because of its somewhat hidden way of functioning.
+Yet, when embraced, it has a profound capacity to spearhead deep, spiritual renewal.

 ### Dual mediatory role